Final Destination 3: Accolades

-Final Destination 3 was nominated at the 2006 Fangoria Chainsaw Awards for Highest Body Count, Line That Killed (Best One-Liner), Sickest FX (Best Special Effects) as well as Most Thrilling Killing (Best Death Scene) for Frankie's death.
+Final Destination 3 was nominated at the 2006 Fangoria Chainsaw Awards for Most Thrilling Killing (Best Death Scene) for Frankie's death scene, as well as Highest Body Count, Line That Killed (Best One-Liner), and Sickest FX (Best Special Effects).
 At the 2007 Saturn Awards it was nominated for Best Horror Film and the "Thrill Ride Edition" was nominated for Best DVD Special Edition Release.